With GM and Ford embracing Tesla’s EV charging technology, here’s what it means for consumers

 WHO LOSES?

 If other automakers go with Tesla, companies that are developing their own charging networks, such as ChargePoint, EVgo or Electrify America, would feel squeezed.
-They would have to make sure their fast chargers can work with the Tesla plug — or become more competitive by, for example, adding stations in better locations and making them more reliable.
+They would have to make sure that all their fast chargers can work with the Tesla plug — or become more competitive by, for example, adding stations in better locations and making them more reliable.
 “Up to this point, they basically didn’t have to compete with Tesla for owners of CCS-equipped vehicles,” Abuelsamid noted.
 Because Tesla’s network is open to more vehicles, Silberg said, the other companies might struggle to attract investors.
 Yet as they adapt, consumers should gain more charging options.
 “It will light a fire under those companies,” he said.

 WHAT DO OTHER AUTOMAKERS SAY ABOUT JOINING TESLA?

 It varies.
 Kia and Nissan declined to comment.
-Hyundai and Stellantis said they are working on a response.
+Hyundai said it continues to evaluate its technology but has nothing to announce.
+Stellantis said it’s working on a response.
 A message was left for Toyota.
 Volkswagen says it’s committed to the CCS standard.
 Electrify America, which was established with money from a VW emissions cheating settlement, plans to double its number of chargers by 2026.
 It now has 840 stations and about 4,000 plugs.